Authentication in CI/CD and scripts

 Example 3: Weekly Run-status report

-Run weekly in CI to summarize how many Runs completed, failed, or are still running across your key Assignments.
+Run weekly in CI to summarize how many Runs completed, failed, or are still running across your key Agents.
 Post the summary wherever your team receives reports.slack-cli, mail, or any notification tool your team uses.

 Tips